 - Detention Hearing - If a youth is booked into the juvenile detention center, a detention hearing will be held on the next judicial day.
 This usually occurs within twenty-four hours with the exception of holidays and weekends.
 At this hearing, a Judge decides if continued detention is necessary.
 If released, the Judge may set special release conditions called a Bond.
 These Bond conditions may include house arrest or maintaining attendance at school or work.
 Restrictions from associating with alleged co-defendants or victims may also be included.

 - Bond: There are two types of Bonds that the Judge can set; signature and secured.
 With a signature bond a parent signs the bond to have their child released and agrees to report if their child breaks those bond conditions.
 If the child breaks the bond conditions, the parent must fill out a bond revocation form.
 Failure to report any noncompliance with bond conditions could result in parents owing the amount listed on the signature bond.
-With a secure bond, the parent must pay the amount listed on the bond in order for their child to be released.
+With a secured bond, the parent must pay the full amount listed on the bond or consult with a bail bond company.

-- Arraignment Hearing - If the juvenile is not in detention, an arraignment is generally the first court appearance.
-The juvenile is advised of his or her rights and asked to either enter a plea of guilty or not guilty.
+- Arraignment Hearing - The juvenile is advised of his or her rights and asked to either enter a plea of guilty or not guilty.
 If the juvenile pleads guilty, they are admitting that they committed the offense for which they are charged.
 The court will then sentence the juvenile to an appropriate sentence, either at that time, or later, if the court feels it needs further information.
 If the juvenile pleads not guilty, the Judge will set a future date for a fact finding hearing.

 - Decline of Jurisdiction or Decline Hearing - By statute, some offenses require a juvenile to automatically be remanded to adult court.
 After a hearing, based on a juvenile's age, criminal history and the seriousness of the alleged crime, other juveniles may also be sent to adult court.